Last school year, I asked the same question each day on the drive home from school: What did you do today that was kind?

 Another example: “I was kind today when I screamed at Sarah for being mean to Jane and told her no one is ever going to play with her again because she’s mean.”
 Again, while sticking up for people is kind, there’s a right and wrong way to do it.
 This is a great time to explain the difference.
 It’s brought about many life lessons in an organic way, and that’s been helpful for all of us.

-4. I planned for a better “next day.”
+4. It helped me plan for a better “next day.”

 There were days that I got a very, very grumpy “I did nothing kind today,” which is okay too.
 People aren’t awesome and kind every day.
 We all have bad days sometimes.
 They need to know that it’s normal to feel this way.
 Our daily kindness chat helped me know when they had a “not so great” day as school and gave me the opportunity to prep them to have a better day tomorrow.